StefanSilver/Dataloop-Documentation/Documentation/Semantic-Segmentation/semantic_segmentation_guide.md

 If you have any questions, we encourage you to submit your question to the [Dataloop Developer Community](https://github.com/dataloop-ai-apps/dataloop-devs/discussions/new?category=q-a).
 One of our  Developer Success Engineers or someone from the community will help as quickly as they can.

-You can submit issues to our Support team by opening a question through the support widget located in the upper right corner of the platform UI.
+You can also submit issues to our Support team by opening a question through the support widget located in the upper right corner of the platform UI.
 Our team is available to assist you with any inquiries you may have and we are happy to help!